Key Takeaways

 What is Quo?

-Quo (formerly OpenPhone) emerged in 2018 targeting a specific pain point: startups and small teams needed professional phone capabilities but found existing solutions too complex or expensive.
-The founders built it as a modern alternative that prioritizes simplicity without sacrificing essential features.
+Quo (formerly OpenPhone) emerged in 2018 to solve a specific pain point: startups and small teams needed professional phone capabilities but found existing solutions too complex or expensive.
+It's a modern alternative that prioritizes simplicity without dropping essential features.

-The platform focuses on teams of 1-50 people who need shared phone numbers, collaborative calling, and integration with tools they already use.
-Quo's design philosophy emphasizes "shared communications"—multiple team members can manage the same phone number, see conversation histories, collaborate on responses, and maintain continuity even when specific team members are unavailable.
+The platform focuses on teams of 1–50 who need shared phone numbers, collaborative calling and integration with the tools they already use.
+Multiple team members can manage the same number, see conversation histories, collaborate on responses and keep continuity when someone's away.
+It supports numbers in the US and Canada and works entirely through smartphone and desktop apps.

 Why Quo is a Good Alternative to Phone.com